-In this article, we will be taking another look at the concepts presented by Kenneth A. Megill, pioneer in knowledge management for enterprises and the author of “Company Memory: Records and Information Management in the Knowledge”, with some insights of the current context.
-Back in his 2nd edition of the book, published in 2005, Megill had a lot of clarity of where things were heading: Internet was growing, the companies were adopting it, and paper was walking calmly to the exit door.
-As a visionary, a lot of his ideas of the risks and challenges of knowledge management in an enterprise context are still valid for today – and we are adding some interesting twists.
+In this article, we will be taking another look at the concepts presented by Kenneth A. Megill, a pioneer in knowledge management for enterprises and the author of "Company Memory: Records and Information Management in the Knowledge”, with some insights into the current context.
+Back in his 2nd edition of the book, published in 2005, Megill had a lot of clarity of where things were heading: The Internet was growing, the companies were adopting it, and paper was walking calmly to the exit door.
+As a visionary, a lot of his ideas of the risks and challenges of knowledge management in an enterprise context are still valid today – and we are adding some interesting twists.

 Companies and organizations are producing huge amounts of information each day.
 More than ever.
-The levels of what we have achieved in the past few years are very difficult to estimate.
-With the arrival of Cloud computing and Cloud services, plus the boost of social media-like engagement, a company’s information and data has stretched into new corners.
+The levels of what we have achieved in the past few years are challenging to estimate.
+With the arrival of Cloud computing and Cloud services, plus the boost of social media-like engagement, a company's information and data have stretched into new corners.
 Are Twitter accounts corporate information?
 For Tesla, surely they are.
 Are the analytics report of our e-commerce platform corporate information?
 With all of its tabs and reports, yes.
 Are all of these pieces of information and data collected in one single place?
 Not by chance.
 It is very likely that most companies have relevant information stored in different systems, in different formats, probably mixing relevant with irrelevant data.
-There’s no such thing as a perfect, well-ordered, streamlined, simple database with the core memory of what a large organization does.
+There's no such thing as a perfect, well-ordered, streamlined, simple database with the core memory of what a large organization does.
 But for our own good, we surely should try to achieve it.

-Companies and organizations are now dependent on hundreds of different formats and, of course, some of those may become obsolete with time.
+Companies and organizations are now dependent on hundreds of different formats, and, of course, some of those may become obsolete with time.
 Back in the day, Megill was concerned about how long the CDs (remember those?) were going to last as a method of data storage.
 Nowadays, we can worry about streaming and Cloud services.
 With multiple integrated services that live in the Cloud, a lot of information is collected and managed for us.
-That is not a bad thing – it only means that we need to make sure we have redundant processes to keep our copies, our versions, or our backups in case those services change.
-Just like Netflix can remove your favorite movie next month, Cloud services can add or remove features, functionalities or capacities in the blink of an eye.
+That is not a bad thing - it only means that we need to make sure we have redundant processes to keep our copies, our versions, or our backups in case those services change.
+Just like Netflix can remove your favorite movie next month, Cloud services can add or remove features, functionalities, or capacities in the blink of an eye.
 But this idea spans beyond the storage medium.
 Talking about software, an organization uses hundreds of different formats (some of them proprietary) to create and store knowledge.
 Think about database files, Photoshop files, Word and Excel files, video and audio files in different formats, Sketch projects, emails, etc. The way we store information and data is becoming more complex than ever and also highly dependent on particular brands; think about the reliance organizations have on PDF, which is a proprietary format of Adobe.
 What we should always keep in mind is that all formats will evolve, all formats are temporary, and our company memory should be available and easily accessed through your organization’s lifetime, meaning decades or more than a century.
 Seen in this light, the need to nurture our technology roadmap, include standard formats and common languages, and create universally browsable content (like web content for company policies) becomes crucial.
 As Megill clarifies, “The ‘solution’ to corporate memory management is not a software package, but developing ways to work that take advantage of the capabilities of the very technologies that make capturing corporate memory so difficult”.

-The culture of “knowledge cleaning” has had difficulties in becoming mainstream.
-Defining information structure and metadata, designing workflows for creating or updating documents, and setting up governance processes in an organization is part of the job of handling knowledge and information.
-However, discarding information is a more delicate process which is not easily adopted.
-In this day and age, when Cloud services and storage drives offer huge amount of space that is increasing by the minute, discarding information feels against the norm or even unnecessary.
-Organizations are usually on the other side of the spectrum when it comes to “Marie Kondo”-like discarding practices.
-For Megill, deleting irrelevant information is crucial when it comes to knowledge management: “A major cause of the loss of corporate memory is keeping too many documents and too many versions of documents, which makes it difficult to determine the meaning and significance of a particular record”.
-Company memory means having a one source of truth for your organization, allowing employees to be aligned, up to date, and walking in the same direction as their leaders and colleagues.
+The culture of "knowledge cleaning" has had difficulties in becoming mainstream.
+Defining information structure and metadata, designing workflows for creating or updating documents, and setting up governance processes in an organization are part of the job of handling knowledge and information.
+However, discarding information is a more delicate process that is not easily adopted.
+In this day and age, when Cloud services and storage drives offer a huge amount of space that is increasing by the minute, discarding information feels against the norm or even unnecessary.
+Organizations are usually on the other side of the spectrum when it comes to "Marie Kondo"-like discarding practices.
+For Megill, deleting irrelevant information is crucial when it comes to knowledge management: "A major cause of the loss of corporate memory is keeping too many documents and too many versions of documents, which makes it difficult to determine the meaning and significance of a particular record”.
+Company memory means having one source of truth for your organization, allowing employees to be aligned, up to date, and walking in the same direction as their leaders and colleagues.

 Opportunity cost for the reuse of information has increased significantly.
 Unlike 25 years ago, large organizations and companies are more accustomed to sharing information between departments and learning from each other: Research & Development feed Manufacturing, Marketing feeds R&D, Customer Service feeds Marketing, and so on.
-Breaking silos and crossing relevant information gives depth to decision-making and also avoids making the same mistakes over and over.
-In other words, if a leader has great insight into how to solve an issue, but this knowledge isn’t shared with the rest of the team, does it make any difference to have it?
-Megill stated in his book: “The more information can be reused, the greater its value becomes, for information gains value in context with other information”.
-Being able to listen and understand insights, learnings and findings from all departments of a company has tremendous value, as it allows the organization to make better decisions, seize new opportunities, have breakthroughs and scale to new heights.
-And it’s worth mentioning that today thriving companies are those that receive, collect and create information of all sources, no matter how heterogeneous, with a clear advantage over those organizations that are short-sighted or are still in the dark.
+Breaking silos and crossing relevant information gives depth to decision-making and avoids making the same mistakes over and over.
+In other words, if a leader has great insight into how to solve an issue, but this knowledge isn't shared with the rest of the team, does it make any difference to have it?
+Megill stated in his book: "The more information can be reused, the greater its value becomes, for information gains value in context with other information”.
+Being able to listen and understand insights, learnings, and findings from all departments of a company has tremendous value, as it allows the organization to make better decisions, seize new opportunities, have breakthroughs, and scale to new heights.
+And it's worth mentioning that today thriving companies are those that receive, collect and create information from all sources, no matter how heterogeneous, with a clear advantage over those organizations that are short-sighted or are still in the dark.